mattstauffer/Torch/README.md

 **Note**: This is *just* getting started.
 If you want to use these components today, you might want to check out our [archive of the 4.2 components](https://github.com/mattstauffer/illuminatenonlaravel/tree/4.2); most of them will work just fine on your project.

 ## Usage
-At the moment, the project is divided into many directories beneath public which will each contain an index file, usually written with [Slim](http://www.slimframework.com/).
+At the moment, the project is divided into many directories beneath `components` which will each contain an index file, usually written with [Slim](http://www.slimframework.com/).
 Navigate to that directory in your terminal and run the following to serve a web site from that directory:

 ```bash
 $ composer install